Former CJP Nasirul Mulk named as caretaker PM

 When he took oath as the 22nd chief justice of Pakistan in 2014, members of the legal fraternity said the appointment would bring honour, dignity and quiet grace.

 Why quiet grace?
-Because, they say, Justice Mulk seldom interjects court proceedings with questions to the counsel unless necessary.
-A judge who never loses his temper, he extends equal opportunity to the lawyers, but is firm about not allowing the contesting sides to get sidetracked by entering the political arena.
+Because, they said, Justice Mulk seldom interjected court proceedings with questions to the counsel unless necessary.
+A judge who never lost his temper, he extended equal opportunity to the lawyers, but was firm about not allowing the contesting sides to get sidetracked by entering the political arena.

 "He is a good administrator and a disciplined judge who knows how to manage courts," Advocate Hafiz S.A.
 Rehman commented at the time.